Contingent: A Guide To What It Means In Real Estate

 The appraisal contingency comes into play most often when you’re taking out a mortgage.
 The seller might be asking for a wild sum, and you might be all too happy to pay it, given the values in the neighborhood.
-But that asking price doesn’t necessarily reflect the value of the home.
+But that asking price may not necessarily reflect the value of the home.
 Lenders require an appraisal, which is a third-party look at what the home is actually worth.

 Many buyers have been fooled by this tricky piece of paper.
-The home’s title reveals who actually owns the house and who has owned it all along the way.
+The home’s title reveals who owns the house and who has owned it all along the way.
 However, sometimes homes don’t have “clean titles.”
 They might have encumbrances like easement issues or a mortgage lien from the past.

 Home Sale Contingency

 This contingency is related to the buyer’s financial situation and notes that the sale will only go through if your current home sells first.
 While this can protect you, it’s common for sellers to reject this in a seller’s market, as the seller knows there may well be another buyer who doesn’t have this restriction.

 Of course, that doesn’t mean that you have to have the cash on hand to buy the new house before you sell yours.
-Your lender may be able to help you with a “bridge loan” or suggest other financial strategies.
-Rocket Mortgage® doesn’t do bridge loans, but our friends at Rocket LoansSM may be able to help you with a personal loan.
+Your lender may be able to help you with a bridge loan or suggest other financial strategies.
+Rocket Mortgage® doesn’t offer bridge loans, but our friends at Rocket LoansSM may be able to help you with a personal loan.